MAY 18-21, 2026 AT THE HILTON SAN FRANCISCO UNION SQUARE, SAN FRANCISCO, CA

 A paper can be withdrawn at any point before the reviews have been sent to the authors.
 Once the reviews have been sent to the authors the paper can not be withdrawn.

-ORCID requirement: All authors are required to submit an ORCID number at paper submission time.
-Papers that do not submit ORCID numbers for all authors will be desk rejected.
+ORCID requirement: All authors are required to submit an ORCID number at abstract submission time.
 You can obtain an ORCID number here.
+ORCID numbers have to use emails that are identical with the ones used in HotCRP for the paper submission, and they have to have complete names.
+Papers that do not submit ORCID numbers for all authors and do not follow the rules above will be desk rejected.

 Submissions must be in Portable Document Format (.pdf).
 Authors should pay special attention to unusual fonts, images, and figures that might create problems for reviewers.